PriyankaGulhane16/Credit_Card_Financial_Dashboard/README.md

 The objective was to analyze credit card transactions and customer data to generate actionable business insights such as revenue trends, customer segmentation, and week-on-week performance metrics

+📝Problem Statement:

+In the world of finance, predicting good clients for credit card approval is a game-changer for banks.
+It's the key to reducing credit risk, minimizing defaults, and ensuring a healthier credit card portfolio.
+The result?
+Improved financial stability and profitability.

 🛠 Tools & Technologies

 SQL Server – Data storage & initial loading